With COVID scrambling 2020, the Mariners are refocused on a major 2021 goal: Making the playoffs

 “I think we’re in a really nice position for ’21,” he said.
 “And our goal would be to go out there and contend for a playoff spot.
 And I don’t think that’s an unrealistic goal.”

-When he began articulating the rebuild labeled a “step back,” Dipoto often pointed to the end of 2020 as a time when the prospect cache would begin to fill the roster and the middle of 2021 as a time when it would start to gel.
+When he began articulating the rebuild, labeled a “step back,” Dipoto often pointed to the end of 2020 as a time when the prospect cache would begin to fill the roster and the middle of 2021 as a time when it would start to gel.
 While others thought perhaps 2022 or 2023 was more realistic, he hasn’t really wavered other than the month or two delay.

-Manager Scott Servais maintained a similar timeline, and believes the last 35-40 games of the 60-game season verified it.
+Manager Scott Servais maintained a similar timeline, and said he believes the last 35 to 40 games of the 60-game season verified it.

 “We had 2019 as a transitional year where we needed to make some moves on and off our roster,” he said in a video conference.
 “And 2020 was about, ‘OK, we have our young players here, now we’ve got to give them opportunity,’ which was the second step in this process.
 I think the next step looking into 2021 is now we’ve got to get over the hump and win and get into the playoffs.
 So 2021 is going to be a big year for us.”